fogus/spiel/brettspiel/insurrection/README.markdown

 ![setup](https://raw.githubusercontent.com/fogus/spiel/master/brettspiel/insurrection/graphics/setup.png)

-Because of succession you might wish to have addional sets of pieces on hand.
+Because of succession (described later) you might wish to have addional sets of pieces on hand.

 Piece movement
 ==============

-All of the pieces in *Insurrection* move in the same way that they move in Chess.
+All of the pieces in *Insurrection* move in the same way that they move in regular Chess.

 Pawn promotion
 ==============